ry-li/google-maps-timeline-viewer/README.md

 | ***activity*** | start point + end point | activities from one point to another | *walking*, *cycling*, *flying*, *in subway*, etc. |
 | ***timelinePath*** | path - collection of all recorded points along the path | movements paths | n/a |

+## Time zone:

+All timestamps will be converted to Coordinated Universal Time (UTC)

 ## Acknowledgement:

 Coded with assistance from *Google Gemini 3 Pro*